 | LIFE AT WSU | Student Services | Multicultural Affairs | Alternatives for Individual Development

-The Alternatives for Individual Development Program (A.I.D.) is an alternative admissions program at Worcester State College which provides educational assistance for students who may require support services in order to succeed in college.
+The Alternatives for Individual Development (AID) Program is an alternative admissions program at Worcester State University which provides educational assistance for students who may require support services in order to succeed in college.

 The program actively recruits students who show motivation and desire to succeed in higher education.
-Included in this category are ALANA, low-income and first generation students.
+Included in this category are Asian, Latino, African, and Native American (ALANA) students, low-income students and first generation students.

-In order to be eligible, students must be incoming freshmen, meet minimal admissions requirements, and be a Massachusetts resident and a U.S. citizen and/or permanent legal resident.
+To be eligible, students must be incoming first year students.
+Additionally, they must meet minimal admissions requirements, be a Massachusetts resident, and a U.S. citizen and/or permanent legal resident.

-When completing your Worcester State College application, answer “yes” to the question “I wish to be considered for admission to the Alternatives for Individual Development Program.”
-You can find this question under the Enrollment section of the Undergraduate Application.
+When completing the Worcester State University application, students should answer “yes” to the question “I wish to be considered for admission to the Alternatives for Individual Development Program.”
+This question can be found under the Enrollment section of the Undergraduate Application.
 Letters of recommendation from guidance counselors and high school teachers are encouraged to complete the application file.
 In some cases an interview may be required.

-Student will take approximately 9-12 credits pertaining to their general LASC graduation requirements.
+Student will take approximately 9-12 credits which fulfill their general Liberal Arts and Science Curriculum (LASC) graduation requirements.
 Students must receive a C or better on all coursework.
-Educational and transitional support is offered over the summer including, small group skills building, financial aid advising and academic advising.
+Educational and transitional support is offered over the summer includes small group skills building, financial aid advising, and academic advising.